-- A. Incumbent Worker Training Agreement: Incumbent worker training requires an agreement between the WDC (or designated service provider) and the employer.
+- A. Incumbent Worker Training Agreement: Incumbent worker training requires an agreement between the designated service provider and the employer.
 Incumbent worker training funds may not be expended, and incumbent worker training may not start until a completed agreement is in place and signed by all relevant parties.
 The training agreement must document the following information: - 1.
-The date the agreement is entered into and names and signatures of authorized representatives from the WDC, each employer, and each service provider (when designated);

-- 2. Contact information for the WDC, each training provider, each employer, and each service provider (when designated); - 3.
+The date the agreement is entered into and names and signatures of authorized representatives from the WDC, each employer, and each service provider (when designated); - 2.
+Contact information for the WDC, each training provider, each employer, and each service provider (when designated); - 3.
 Information regarding the type of training, total training hours, start date, estimated completion date, and outcome. - 4.
 All incumbent worker eligibility requirements described above; - 5.
 All employer considerations and eligibility requirements described above; - 6.
 Summary of costs associated with the training, including but not limited to: tuition, registration fees, books, and educational supplies; - 7.
 Summary of funding sources to be used to fund the training and each employer's share of the training costs, including any fairly evaluated in-kind contributions; - 8.
-Assurances for the WDC, each employer, and each service provider (when designated), which must include at a minimum: - a.
+Assurances for the WDC, each employer, and each service provider (when designated), which must include at a minimum:

+- a.
 Each entity shall ensure its agents and employees and any members of its governing body avoid any actual, potential, or appearance of conflict of interest with involved parties; - b.
 Each entity shall ensure none if its activities discriminate against, deny benefits to, deny employment to, or exclude from participation any persons on the grounds of race, color, national origin, sex, disability, or political affiliation or belief; and - c.
-Each entity will ensure grievances and/or discrimination complaints are referred to the appropriate entity for resolution. - B. Assessment: The WDC or designated service provider must determine a need for incumbent worker training services through an assessment with the employer (see Employer Considerations above): - 1.
+Each entity will ensure grievances and/or discrimination complaints are referred to the appropriate entity for resolution. - B. Assessment: The designated service provider must determine a need for incumbent worker training services through an assessment with the employer (see Employer Considerations above): - 1.
 This determination must be documented and stored physically or electronically in the employer's file. - 2.
 Accompanying labor market information demonstrating that the employer or group of employers represent in-demand industry sectors or occupations in the local area is required. - C. WIOA Registration: The WDC or designated service provider must ensure: - 1.
 Basic WIOA registration in WST is completed for an individual to receive incumbent worker training services.
 Additionally, any relevant documentation must be collected and stored physically or electronically in the individual's file. - 2.
 Basic WIOA registration in WST is completed for an employer to receive incumbent worker training services; any relevant documentation must be collected and stored physically or electronically in the employer's file. - D. Additional Data Entry Requirements: The WDC or designated service provider must ensure: - 1.
 The employer and the start date of the incumbent worker training is entered into WST.
 This is entered in place of the employer of dislocation and the date of dislocation. - 2.
 Each incumbent worker is enrolled in the program representing the fund source of the training. - 3.
 An incumbent worker training service is entered into WST to represent the training for each incumbent worker and the employer.
 For incumbent workers, this service will not begin or extend participation unless the seeker is also enrolled in a program subject to participation requirements.
-As a stand-alone service, incumbent worker training is exempt from participation and performance.

-- 4. This service documents the start and estimated end date of the training as appropriate.
-When the training ends and a credential is obtained (if applicable), this is to be used as the end date of this service. - 5.
-Case notes are entered detailing the start of the training, progress during training, and the outcome of the training for each incumbent worker and each employer.
+As a stand-alone service, incumbent worker training is exempt from participation and performance. - 4.
+This service documents the start and estimated end date of the training as appropriate.
+When the training ends and a credential is obtained (if applicable), this is to be used as the end date of this service.